Issuance of laissez-passer for a corpse

 A laissez-passer is necessary for the international transportation of corpses.
 The Danish Patient Safety Authority's Supervision and Guidance divisions issue laissez-passers for deceased individuals.

 To obtain a laissez-passer, the following documents must be submitted as part of the application process.
-For any inquiries, please contact the Supervision and Guidance division of the Danish Patient Safety Authority in the relevant region where the laissez-passer will be issued.

 Guide

-A printed copy of the burial authority's decision on the "Request for Burial and Cremation" is required as proof that the death has been reported to the burial authority.
 The burial authority is the church parish where the deceased passed away or where they were born.
 Additional information about the "Request for Burial and Cremation" can be found on the website of the Danish Ministry of Ecclesiastical Affairs.

 The completed request form for transporting a deceased person abroad, along with details about the coffin's characteristics, must be signed and submitted.
-You can download the form under "Certificates and Requests" below.

 Funeral directors are responsible for soldering zinc coffins.
 The company performing the soldering must complete a soldering certificate, which must be submitted with the application.

-Special provisions for Finland, Iceland, Norway, and Sweden: Zinc coffins are not mandatory unless required by the transporting company.
-However, the coffin must always be airtight and solid.
+Zinc coffins are not mandatory unless required by the transporting company.
+However, the coffin must always be airtight and solid, according to the provisions of § 3 i bekendtgørelse nr.
+152 af 14. april 1983.

-Special provisions for Finland, Iceland, Norway, and Sweden: Embalming of corpses before air transportation is not mandatory unless required by the transporting company.
+Embalming of corpses before air transportation is not mandatory unless required by the transporting company.

 A laissez-passer for a corpse is not required for transporting cremated human remains (ashes) to or from Denmark.